beepdt/Unit_Converter/README.md

 # Unit_Converter
 Welcome to the Unit Converter Kotlin App!
 This app allows you to convert between various units using basic principles and Jetpack Compose for a modern UI experience.
+# *NOTE: Currently only supports conversions for units of length (meter,feet etc)

 Features
 1. Simple and Intuitive UI: Built with Jetpack Compose, the app provides a clean and user-friendly interface.